maciejgz/rac/README.md

 - User unregisters
 - Administrator adds a car
 - Administrator removes a car from the pool of available cars
+- User is locked by administrator - TODO
+- User is unlocked by administrator - TODO
+- Car is broken - TODO
+- Car is fixed - TODO
 - User rents a car - then localizations of the user and the car are updated and then user returns the car - success story
 - User tries to rent already rented car